aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

    2. To give the student a few intuitive concepts of arithmetic that can also serve as fallback for the more advanced concepts of arithmetic and algebra.

    3. To give the student a firm understanding of the following properties of counting numbers such that, the student will more easily understand the justification of the transformation rules of algebra:
-       1. Addition as a result of counting union of sets.
+       1. Addition as a result of counting union of sets; in general assigning a number to a collection of items.
        2. Subtraction as counting difference of sets; in general undoing addition
-       3. Multiplication as repeated addition; which also holds in general once multiplier is a counting number.
+       3. Multiplication as repeated addition; which also holds in general when multiplier is a counting number.
-       4. Division as repeated subtraction and possibly leaving a remainder; in general undoing multiplication.
+       4. Division as repeated subtraction and possibly leaving a remainder; in general undoing multiplication (and hence interpretation as repeated subtraction holds when result is a counting number).
        5. Trichotomy law of counting numbers.
        6. Commutativity of addition and multiplication
        7. Associativity of addition and multiplication